krishna-waidande/krishna-waidande.github.io/Assignment2.md

 serialization means storing the current state of object into file . and vise varsa means retriving orignal object from file is called as deserialization.

-but it was very difficult to implement. so these approach also failed .
+but it was very complex to implement. and in this approach also my whole object was coming into memory . so this was a wrong approach to solve this problem.

 PSUDO CODE